iafrohack/vagrant-django-setup/README.md

 # vagrant-django-setup

+DISCLAIMER: This is my first attempt at setting up a vagrant box to use in the context of a team.
+Room for improvement exists here, feel free to improve as you see fit.

-First Attempt at setting up an Ubuntu box using vagrant + virtualbox
+Goal: Set up an Ubuntu box with Django + Django Rest Framework ready for use, within virtualenvwrapper.